keboola/developers-docs/extend/registration/index.md

 When you are confirmed as a member of a vendor, you may proceed to creating your own applications.

 ## Creating Application
-To add an application, use the **Add App** button, and fill in the application name and ID:
+To add an application, use the **Create App** button, and fill in the application name and ID:

 {: .image-popup}
 ![Screenshot -- Create application](/extend/registration/register-app.png)